 Fair value is a market-based measure considered from the perspective of a market participant rather than an entity-specific measure.
-Therefore, even when market assumptions are not readily available, the Company's own assumptions are set to reflect those that market participants would use in pricing the asset or liability at the measurement date.
+Therefore, even when market assumptions are not readily available, the Company's own assumptions are set to reflect those that the Company believes market participants would use in pricing the asset or liability at the measurement date.

-See Note 3 for a description of valuation techniques applied to the major categories of financial instruments measured at fair value.
+See Note 3 for a description of valuation techniques applied to securities received as collateral and obligation to return securities received as collateral measured at fair value.